 DIEP is the breast reconstruction of the future.
 It is fast becoming the gold standard breast reconstruction...thus this site is dedicated to it.
 I hope you will help to pass the word on to women in need of a mastectomy.
 When we are initially diagnosed, our minds are so full of fear and not knowing where to turn or what to do, that sometimes we do not have time to think or time to do research.
 We feel pressured to move fast and therefore may make snap decisions.

 Great news for BRCA gene patients who are seeking DIEP prior to having been diagnosed with breast cancer.
 The newest procedure involved with the skin-sparing mastectomy, is nipple sparing.
 The breast envelope, to include the nipple is saved.
 This is called Nipple Sparing Mastectomy or NSM.
 This procedure goes even further to leave a DIEP patient with an even more beautiful, closer to natural looking breast.
 You will have your original breast envelope as well as your original nipple.
-There aren't that many skilled surgical teams who are performing this procedure, yet, but as with DIEP, that only had a handful of skilled surgeons not too long ago...this too will become a very popular and sought out procedure.
+There aren't that many skilled surgical teams who are performing this procedure, yet, but as with DIEP, which only had a handful of skilled surgeons not too long ago...this too will become a very popular and sought out procedure.
 There is nothing like advancement.

 Further update on techniques...you may want to inquire as to if you are a candidate for the inframammary incision (under the fold) technique and inquire if your surgeon(s) can perform it, whereby the breast tissue is removed through the folds beneath the breast and the reconstruction is done from that point.
 It allows the scar to be in a non-visible area thus leaving you with an even more natural looking breast.